substantic/rain/docs/guide/user.rst

 --------

 The client allows to create one or more sessions.
-Sessions are the environment where application may create task graphs and submit them into the server.
+Sessions are the environment scopes where application create task graphs and submit them into the server.
 Sessions follows the following rules:

   * Each client may manage multiple sessions.
 Tasks and data object in different